brac10/react-calendar-types/README.md

-# Getting Started with Create React App
-# Note: This is written using Typescript
+# React Calendar control using Typescript